flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 The TCAS panel can be found on the lower pedestal to the right of the throttle quadrant.

-For more information on how ensure TCAS is active for your flight and the corresponding controls please see the [ATC TCAS PANEL](../../a32nx-briefing/flight-deck/pedestal/atc-tcas.md) page.
+For more information on how to ensure TCAS is active for your flight and the corresponding controls please see the [ATC TCAS PANEL](../../a32nx-briefing/flight-deck/pedestal/atc-tcas.md) page.

 ## AP/FD TCAS

 !!! warning "Manual Flight Assumptions"
-    The operating flight crew should always be able to take command of hte aircraft manually by disconnecting the autopilot and flight directors to respond to a TCAS RA by flying the verticial speed out of the red zone in the vertical speed indicator.
+    The operating flight crew should always be able to take command of the aircraft manually by disconnecting the autopilot and flight directors to respond to a TCAS RA by flying the aircraft at a vertical speed outside the red zone in the vertical speed indicator.

 AP/FD TCAS includes vertical guidance as part of the Auto Flight System (AFS) to support pilots during a TCAS RA.
 It provides control of the vertical speed via the AFS which is specifically tailored to each target that generated an RA.

-Essentially this feature allows the flight crew to resolve TCAS RAs using the autopilot and flight directors engaged.
+Essentially this feature allows the flight crew to resolve TCAS RAs using the autopilot.
 It is also entirely possible to complete a TCAS RA maneuver manually by using the flight director guidance with the autopilot switched off as well.
 The major benefit of this system is to provide optimal maneuvers when a conflict arises.

 !!! info "AP/FD TCAS Conditions"
     There are conditions that happen when a TCAS RA is triggered causing the AP/FD TCAS mode to do the following: